Accessible Technology

 Learn more about the accessibility features on Apple computers and devices: MaciPadiPhoneiOS.

 If you're using a university-owned Mac, you need admin privileges to enable certain accessibility features (Voice Control, switch control, alternate pointer actions).
-Faculty/staff can use the Privileges app to enable the accessibility features they need.
+Faculty/staff can use Admin by Request to enable the accessibility features they need.
 Students using lab computers should contact IT support.

 VoiceOver functions as a screen reader and is also integrated into other software on OSX and iOS.
 It reads information on the screen sequentially to help the user complete tasks, and it can be customized with third party keyboards including braille keyboards.
 It allows the user to set up custom keyboard commands, minimizing use of a mouse in the operating system.
 Keys can be remapped to perform specific functions.